EndorphinSponge/OneNote2AnkiWinFormNET/README.md

     0. User\.conda\envs\onenote2anki\ (if modifying environment)
     1. python_assets (if modifying scripts themselves)
     2. OneNote2AnkiWinFormNET build RELEASE (if Python script CLI/argv interface has been changed)
-    3. run update_install_dirt.bat to update install_dir\
+    3. run update_install_dir.bat to update install_dir\
-    4. re-run NSIS GUI to package install_dir\ into an installer (should be able to load previous settings from .ini file)
+    4. re-run NSIS GUI (in Portable Programs) to package install_dir\ into an installer, found in bin\Release\ ("Load from previous" option in NSIS takes previously generated .ini to pre-populate all fields)

-    5. Find installer in bin\release\ (in same folder as release exe)
+* For Python-only quickfixes, only need to complete STEPS 3-4 to update installer with new .py files
+* For Fixes involving WinForm, need STEP 2 to update exe file